A key inflation gauge jumped 6.6% in March, most since 1982 - NewsBreak

 A key inflation gauge jumped 6.6% in March, most since 1982

-WASHINGTON — (AP) — An inflation gauge closely tracked by the Federal Reserve surged 6.6% in March compared with a year ago, the highest 12-month jump in four decades and further evidence that spiking prices are pressuring household budgets and the health of the economy.
+An inflation gauge closely tracked by the Federal Reserve jumped 6.6% in March compared with a year ago, the highest 12-month reading in four decades, further evidence that surging prices are pressuring household budgets and the health of the economy.

 Yet there were signs in Friday's report from the Commerce Department that inflation might be slowing from its galloping pace and perhaps nearing a peak, at least for now.

-“The slowdown in (core inflation) is really nice to see,” said Bill Adams, chief economist for Comerica Bank, in an email to clients.
-“Inflation may have peaked in March, although the evidence is still a little ambiguous.
-But inflation’s momentum is still very strong.”

-Overall inflation jumped 0.9% in March from February, the biggest one month gain since 2005.
-Gas prices soared 18% just in March.
-But they have since fallen a bit this month, another sign inflation may start to slowly decline.

-Consumers increased their spending by 1.1% last month, more than many economists had expected.
-The gain largely reflected higher prices at the gas pump, grocery store and other places where Americans shop for necessities.
+The report also showed that consumer spending rose at a solid pace last month, though the gain largely reflected higher prices at the gas pump, grocery store and other places where Americans shop for necessities.
 But even adjusted for inflation, spending rose 0.2%.

-Sharp gains in wages and salaries are helping many consumers handle higher costs.
-A separate report Friday from the Labor Department showed that employees’ pay and benefits jumped 1.4% in the first three months of the year, before adjusting for inflation.
-That was the highest such increase on records dating back two decades.

-Yet the gain isn’t big enough to completely offset higher prices.
-In the past year, wages and benefits have jumped 4.7%.
-But after adjusting for inflation, they are down 3.7%.
+Still, inflation is eroding Americans' purchasing power and leading the Federal Reserve to plan a series of sharp interest rates hikes in the coming months.

+At the same time, paychecks are expanding at a healthy pace, helping consumers keep up with some of the inflation spike.
+Employers are raising wages because many of them are desperate to find and keep workers.
+Job openings are near a record high, and the unemployment rate, at 3.6%, is just above the half-century low it reached just before the pandemic.

-That decline helps explain why Americans are taking an increasingly negative view of the economy.
+Still, inflation remains chronically high, and Americans are taking an increasingly negative view of the economy as a result.
 About one-third of respondents to a Gallup poll, released Thursday, cited inflation as the most important financial problem their family faces today, up from fewer than one in 10 who said so a year ago.

-Consumers are maintaining their spending by digging into the extra savings they built up during the pandemic.
-The saving rate fell to 6.2% in March, the lowest level since 2013.

-A smaller savings pool may eventually restrain consumers, but that’s unlikely anytime soon.

 The gloom that has gripped public opinion as inflation has accelerated is posing a growing political threat to President Joe Biden and Democrats running for Congress.
 Biden has pointed to a strong job market and solid consumer spending as evidence that his policies have helped Americans.
 But that view absorbed a setback Thursday, when the government reported that the economy actually contracted in the first three months of this year at a 1.4% annual rate.